The Regulatory Affairs Compliance Department is also involved, responsible for complying with legal requirements and approving product specifications.

 Quality assurance has always played an important role at HOCHDORF.
 In the past, analyses had to be carried out with the simplest of means and the products checked in terms of their quality.

-Header: Liane Hanisch, Food Safety Lab Manager, at work.
+Header: Liane Hanisch, Food Safety Lab Technician, at work.
 (Photography: Brigit Willimann)

 In text: Our lab in the 1920.
 (Image source: HOCHDORF archive)